-Figure 3-1 identifies the external stakeholders associated with the closure and rehabilitation of Ranger.
-Most discussions with stakeholders are coordinated through the forums and committees listed in Table 3-1.
-These committees oversee and/or contribute to the mine's approval processes, mandatory reporting obligations and the scientific integrity of studies, trials and projects that address Key Knowledge Needs (KKNs).
+There are a range of stakeholders that influence, or are interested in, the Ranger Rehabilitation Project.
+Engagement undertaken by the Ranger Project Team is mostly coordinated through the forums and committees listed in Table 3-1.
+These committees oversee and/or contribute to the Ranger Rehabilitation Project's approval processes, mandatory reporting obligations and the scientific integrity of studies, research trials and projects.
+The different forums and committees facilitate feedback and information sharing between the Ranger Rehabilitation Project and a variety of different stakeholders.

 For a more detailed understanding of the regulatory framework, refer to Chapter 2.